Porsche 917: 1971 917K

 The 1971 model was a further development of the 1970 917L and was also made specifically to compete in only one race: the 1971 24 Hours of Le Mans.
 The car was also more stable than its 1970 predecessor because of a revised suspension set up and new bodywork with partially enclosed rear wheel covers and a redesigned front section.
-Two were run by JW Automotive and one by the Martini International team.
+This time, two were run by JW Automotive, and one again by the Martini International team, now a second factory team continuing the Salzburg effort.
+Both teams also entered a 917K, and it were the 917K of Martini and JWA that finished 1-2, beating two Ferrari 512M.

 Although Jackie Oliver qualified one of the JW 917LHs on pole position, none of the three cars finished the race.
+Despite setting fastest laps both in practises and races from 1969 to 1971 at the hands of Stommelen, Elford and Oliver, the LH and L cars never won, with the 2nd place in 1970 being the only finish.